mitogen-hq/mitogen/docs/api.rst

 	.. method:: route(msg)

-        Arrange for `msg` to be forwarded towards its destination.
-If its destination is the local context, then arrange for it to be dispatched using the local handlers.
+        Arrange for the :py:class:`Message` `msg` to be delivered to its destination using any relevant downstream context, or if none is found, by forwarding the message upstream towards the master context.
+If `msg` is destined for the local context, it is dispatched using the handles registered with :py:meth:`add_handler`.

         This may be called from any thread.